Mask of Marble

 Nicholas Stan ‘26

 I made this piece inspired by a photo I took of a sculpture I saw in the house of Romania's former dictator, Nicolae Ceaușescu.
-I guess I looked at her as if she had worked in the house, and following the end of Ceaușescu's reign, she now had nowhere to turn, and was left behind, alone.
+I looked at her as if she had worked in the house, and following the end of Ceaușescu's reign.
+She now had nowhere to turn and was left behind, alone.